 i Civil aviation regulatory regime

-As per the authorisation of the CAL and the State Council, the Civil Aviation Administration of China (CAAC) under the Ministry of Transport is the competent authority in civil aviation, responsible for:
+As per the authorisation of the CAL and the State Council, the Civil Aviation Administration of China (CAAC) under the Ministry of Transport (MOT) is the competent authority in civil aviation responsible for:

-- the development, implementation and supervision of strategy and planning of civil aviation industry development;
+- the development, implementation and supervision of strategy and the planning of civil aviation industry development;

 - the drafting of relevant laws, regulations, policies and standards;

-- supervisions on air transport and general aviation market, civil aviation safety and ground safety, civil airport construction and safe operation;
+- supervision of the air transport and general aviation (GA) market, civil aviation safety and ground safety, civil airport construction and safe operation;

 - civil air traffic management; and